 Low GI foods are absorbed more slowly and they lead to a gradual increase in blood glucose, which may help to control your appetite and weight gain.
 Generally, eating foods that score low on the GI2 can keep blood sugar levels steady and help you feel fuller for longer, giving you sustained energy – especially when you’re pregnant.

 A healthy low GI diet is generally rich in complex carbohydrates such as whole grains and vegetables, high in lean protein and healthy fats, and low in processed, sugary snacks.

 Although a nutritious diet will provide you with most of the vitamins and minerals you need, it’s also a good idea to take some additional forms of nutrition and supplements to ensure that your baby has the necessary nutrition he or she needs.

-Containing vitamin B12, folic acid, iodine, vitamin D, DHA, calcium, choline, prebiotic and probiotic, magnesium and vitamin B complex, Friso’s maternal milk for expecting and breastfeeding women, Frisomum can support your body’s changing nutritional needs and provide a strong foundation for your baby.
+Containing vitamin B12, folic acid, iodine, vitamin D, DHA, calcium, choline, prebiotic and probiotic, magnesium and B vitamins (B1, B2 and B3), Friso’s maternal milk for expecting and breastfeeding women, Frisomum can support your body’s changing nutritional needs and provide a strong foundation for your baby.
 With a low GI score, each serving of Frisomum can help to control blood glucose levels, making it an ideal snack for pregnant women.